reganmeloche/iot-controls/README.md

 # iot-controls

+[picture]

 ## About

 Welcome to my full-stack IoT project.
 This project consists of a NodeMCU chip mounted on a motorized chassis and connected to various other hardware (LED, temperature sensor, LCD display).
 This device is controlled from a dashboard running on Heroku, which comprises the majority of this repo.
-The code that actually gets run on the device is in the 'NodeMCU' folder, and contains its own Readme file.
+The code that actually gets run on the device is in the 'nodeMCU' folder, and contains its own Readme file.
 The dashboard project is a React web app generated from create-react-app, running node.js in the back-end.
 The front-end React/Redux code is in the 'client' folder, and the back-end server functionality makes up the rest of the repo.
-Another major component is the MQTT server, which I have provisioned through CloudMQTT (https://www.cloudmqtt.com/), just using the Cute Cat free tier.
+Another major component is the MQTT server, which I have provisioned through CloudMQTT (https://www.cloudmqtt.com/).
+This is described in further detail below.

 The dashboard includes a simple password login, and has the following capabilities:
 - Check the status of the device, with a timestamp of the last time checked